 In general the code inside callbacks gets executed when specific events happen.
 For example playing a note on our keyboard always executes the “on note” callback.

 So callbacks build a framework for our instrument and are mostly needed to communicate with different parts of the Kontakt engine.

-Like in other programming languages in KSP there are variables, arrays and constants.
-These can only be declared inside the on init callback but can be used throughout the whole script then.
+Like with any other programming languages in KSP there are also variables, arrays and constants.

 Read more »

 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
 It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.
 Read more »